crusaderky/xarray_mongodb/doc/db_reference.rst

   the same order as the :class:`collections.OrderedDict` objects in the xarray object.
 - ``attrs`` are the ``Dataset.attrs``, in native MongoDB format.
 Python object types that are not recognized by PyMongo are not supported.
-When storing a :class:`xarray.DataArray`, they're always an empty dictionary.
 - chunkSize is the number of bytes stored at most in each document in the ``<prefix>.chunks`` collection.
 This is not to be confused with dask chunk size; for each dask chunk there are one or more MongoDB documents in the ``<prefix>.chunks`` collection (see later).
 - ``name`` is the ``DataArray.name``; omit for unnamed arrays and Datasets.
-- ``units`` is the string representation of ``pint.UnitRegistry().Unit``, e.g.
-  ``kg * m /s ** 2``.
-The exact meaning of each symbol is deliberately omitted here and remitted to pint (or whatever other engine is used to handle units of measures).
-  Omit for unit-less objects.
-- ``coords`` and ``data_vars`` contain one key/value pair for every xarray variable, where the key is the variable name and the value is a dict defined as follows::
+- ``coords`` and ``data_vars`` contain one key/value pair for every :class:`xarray.Variable`, where the key is the variable name and the value is a dict defined as follows::

     {